visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * Default: `null`

-By passing non-null `hasPentagon` property it's possible to save some initialization time, especially for larger datasets.
+By passing non-null `hasPentagon` property it's possible to save some initialization time, especially for large datasets.

 Possible values:

-* `true`: Indicates that the data contains at least one h3 index which represent a pentagon.
+* `true`: Indicates that the data contains at least one h3 index which represents a pentagon.
 * `false`: Indicates that all h3 indices in the data represent hexagons.
 * `null`: Indicates that it's unknown whether all h3 indices represent hexagons.
 In such case `hasPentagon` property will be calculated for resolution 0.